Skip to main content

 5. Shopify Customer Accounts editor

-• Used for customer account app blocks such as the Customer referral details extension
+• Used for customer-account app blocks such as the Customer referral details extension

 Note: Shopify's navigation labels can vary slightly, but the editing pattern stays the same.